Dhanush2805/ash-security-platform-test/README.md

 # 💡 3.
 Solution

-The GitHub Security Agent provides a **single centralized security workflow** that every application repository can reuse.
+The GitHub Security Agent provides a **single centralized security platform** that every application repository can consume.

-Instead of every repository maintaining its own security pipeline, they simply reference the centralized workflow.
+Each application repository contains a lightweight onboarding package consisting of:

+* `.github/workflows/ash-scan.yml`
+* `config/bootstrap.ps1`
+* `config/.pre-commit-config.yaml`
+* `.gitignore`

+These files prepare the local development environment, install Git hooks, and integrate the repository with the centralized GitHub Security Agent.

+For Pull Request validation, the application repository references the centralized GitHub Actions workflow.

 ```yaml
 jobs: